 - Animal Fat: beef, pork, chicken, and fish

 - Restaurant: fried food, especially

-- Treats: chocolate, cookies, and baked goods (especially if they contain hydrogenated or palm kernel oils)
+- Treats: refined carbohydrates including cookies and baked goods (especially if they contain hydrogenated or palm kernel oils)

 - Limit the cholesterol you eat to less than 200 mg a day.
 Foods that are high in cholesterol include fatty meats, regular cheeses, and other dairy products that aren’t slim or lower.